 Sensing an opportunity to channel the energy of a new generation into mountaineering – a sport closely linked to the country’s geography and history – India’s visionary first Prime Minister, Nehru, founded the Himalayan Mountaineering Institute in November 1954, just 18 months after Norgay and Hillary’s successful summit.

 He chose Tenzing Norgay’s hometown of Darjeeling for the institute’s location.
 Norgay then became HMI’s first Director of Field Training and served in that role for more than 20 years.
 He was succeeded by Nawang Gombu, the first man to summit Everest twice.

 Under their leadership the institute grew into one of the most prestigious mountaineering schools in the world, a reputation it still holds today.

 HMI has another aspect to its reputation: it’s known as one of the most difficult mountaineering schools in the world, as well.

-Being unfamiliar with mountaineering I was unaware of that, of course.
+Being unfamiliar with mountaineering I was unaware of that.
 Gary only said that HMI would be “challenging, for sure.”

 I was about to find out what he meant.

 READER’S NOTE: If you are considering attending the HMI Basic Course, the remainder of this post and the following posts in this series contain curriculum spoilers.
 Reader discretion is advised.